Cherub-Meracap/Cherub-Meracap-Secure-Code-Final-Project/README.md

 Data was filtered by iterating over all the rows and using an if statement to check if that row has the value of what the user is searching.

+## Vulnerability Scan
+This project is used for the final secure code testing project.
+Code scanning tools both from the ide and github actions are used to scan for vulnerabilities A complete vulnerability report is then created after scanning.